narayanadhavala/civl-petsc/README.md

 # CIVL-PETSc Verification Project

-This repository is being used to explore the application of CIVL to PETSc (Portable, Extensible Toolkit for Scientific Computation).
-The structure may change frequently as the project evolves.
+This repository is being used to explore the application of CIVL to PETSc (Portable, Extensible Toolkit for Scientific Computation).  **Before running this project, you must install CIVL.** Please follow the [CIVL installation instructions](https://vsl.cis.udel.edu/trac/civl/wiki/Introduction) before proceeding.

 ## Current Structure
 ```